Masdevallia/api-project/README.md

-# Chat sentiment analysis service
+# <p align="center">Chat sentiment analysis service</p>

-## Ironhack's Data Analytics Bootcamp Project IV
+## <p align="center">Ironhack's Data Analytics Bootcamp Project IV: APIs and Cloud Databases</p>

-The main goal of this project was to create an API to analyze chat messages and create sentiment metrics.
+The main goal of this project was to create an API to store and analyze chat messages and create sentiment metrics.

 ### Sub-objectives: